Vivienne Roumani: Career

-Vivienne Roumani (AKA Vivienne Bourkoff) held library management positions at the Johns Hopkins University (Director, Interlibrary Loan), The Library of Congress (Director, Loan Division), and the University of California, Berkeley (Head, Interlibrary Loan; Head, Earth Sciences & Map Libraries; Judaica Librarian).
+Vivienne Roumani held library management positions at the Johns Hopkins University (Director, Interlibrary Loan), The Library of Congress (Director, Loan Division), and the University of California, Berkeley (Head, Interlibrary Loan; Head, Earth Sciences & Map Libraries; Judaica Librarian).
 In 1999 she became the Founding Director of the Sephardic Library and Archives of the American Sephardi Federation (ASF) at the Center for Jewish History in New York, and she served as the Executive Director of ASF from 2000 to 2003.

-In 1998/99, while the Judaica Librarian at Berkeley, Roumani conducted extensive oral histories of Jews from Libya, which were deposited in the Library of Congress and the National Library of Israel, and she created the first webpage about Jewish life in Libya: jewsoflibya.com.
+In 1998/99, while the Judaica Librarian at Berkeley, Roumani conducted extensive oral histories of Jews from Libya, and she created the first webpage about Jewish life in Libya: jewsoflibya.com.
 The response to this website from young Libyans showed that they had been unaware of the presence of Jews in Libya.
 Some wrote that they had asked their grandparents and been told that there had indeed been a Jewish community in Libya.
 She has continued to obtain oral histories from the survivors of this community, and their testimonies are incorporated in her lecturing and writing.

 Roumani turned to filmmaking in 2004.
 Her documentary The Last Jews of Libya (Director, Cinematographer, Writer), narrated by Isabella Rossellini, premiered at the 2007 Tribeca Film Festival in New York and was screened at film festivals worldwide and on cable TV in the United States.
 It was re-issued in 2017, with the addition of new material and subtitles in Italian, English, and Hebrew, as The Last Jews of Libya Revisited, in commemoration of the fiftieth anniversary of the end of the Jewish community in Libya.

 She created VR Films in 2013 for the production of her prize-winning documentary Out of Print (Director, co-Producer), narrated by Meryl Streep and featuring Jeff Bezos, Scott Turow, Ray Bradbury, John Perry Barlow and others.
 Out of Print premiered at the Tribeca Film Festival in 2013 and was screened at film festivals and on TV and cable channels in the United States and worldwide.

 Roumani also collaborated with musician Gerard Edery to create two productions: Flamenco Sepharad, a musical and dance performance (2001), and The Spirit of Sepharad: From Casbah to Caliphate, a multi-media performance with music, dance, and film (2008).
 Both have been performed at venues in the United States and worldwide.